 If you’re an introvert, you better make damn sure you get a minimum of 6 months of living costs saved up in your bank account or under your mattress.
 Because if you’re not the social type, in times of need, your personality will IMPEDE you from asking for financial help from fans and sponsors.
 Only a smooth talker and a good networker can afford diving into pursuing music full-time without having saved much in advance.
 As for the 2nd part, “no one is above you”, it means you would have no issue whatsoever crossing the street right now, seeing Bill Gates and try to sell him your latest CD.
 You can’t afford letting people impress you too much or lose your composure.
 When you’re starting out, you will encounter many many individuals placed much higher than you, and yet, they have to feel like your equals if you need their help.
 You want to be the artist everyone is betting on, not the starving talent that needs charity.

 This is such a rare thing to find in real life.
 Quite impossible as a matter of fact, especially if the artist tends to be a highly intelligent and a rational person, the thought of being homeless will scare the crap out of him/her and make him question how badly he wants this.
-To give you a better idea, Bruno Mars, Katy Perry, and Ed Sheeran were sleeping on friends’ couches for quite a while before making it.
+To give you a better idea, Bruno Mars, Katy Perry, and Ed Sheeran, and many more were sleeping on friends’ couches or on studio mattresses for quite a while before making it.
 Because every single penny that came in went back into music.
-And weirdly enough, it’s also a thing of complete and utter faith you shall make it.
-Some say they got it but then you see them worrying about bills and poor-people problems and that does NOT coincide with what they’re saying.
-When you KNOW inside you you’re going to make it, nothing worries you.
-You feel as if you’re already on top and you’re quite untouchable in your faith in your success.
+And weirdly enough, it’s also a thing of complete and utter faith that you shall make it.
+Some say they got it but then you see them worrying about bills and financial problems and that does NOT coincide with what they’re saying.
+When you KNOW you’re going to make it, nothing worries you.
+You feel as if you’re already on top of the world and you’re unshakeable in your faith in success.
 So how badly do you want it?

 3. You don’t mind taking on whatever job in order to make extra cash.